 Situated near the town of Hum lies Kotle, a tiny village that has maintained its present-day appearance since the 18th century.

 The best time to visit Kotle is in the autumn, or after it rains, when the pools fill with water.
-When the weather is warm enough, visitors will jump in for a dip for one of the most unique swimming experiences.
+When the weather permits, guests can take a plunge and bask in a truly extraordinary swimming experience.

 Fortified in the 14th century by the Venetians, the Motovun’s medieval walls encompass a pathway that allows you to stroll along the perimeter of the town.
 From the walkway, you can spot rolling vineyards and the Mirna River, as well as the dense forests that produce Istria’s award-winning truffles.